Episode 80 – The Fastest Way To Destroy A Team

 First off, I don’t like to write negative posts.

-This is an article to help you build a better, stronger team by understanding what elements destroy a team.
+This is an article to help you build a better, stronger team by understanding what elements are the fastest way to destroy a team.

 It’s important to touch on why teams fall apart because many people don’t understand why their teams aren’t effective.
 You want to know the fastest way to destroy a team?!
 I’d say the six quickest ways to destroy a team are: